 The advertising campaign ran in the United States in year one, a limited scope necessary to ensure quality launch and implementation.
 The global advertising phase has already begun in collaboration with Imagine No Malaria and Change the World.
 Global advertising of the Rethink Church message will continue through years two through four.
 The advertisements urge audiences to visit an interactive, seeker-targeted website that reframes church as a verb.

 The seeker site, RethinkChurch.org, provides UMC members with multi-media outlets to discuss how their churches are rethinking service, while providing a dynamic way for seekers to find local church and service events in their community.
 Most importantly, the site provides visitors with the opportunity to explore church as a 365-day active experience, revealing the myriad paths that lead to and from Sunday worship – all paths that lead seekers into spiritual interaction and faith discovery.
 It demonstrates how United Methodists are engaged in the world around us, and invites seekers to participate in the United Methodist mission of making disciples of Jesus Christ for the transformation of the world.

 Key to RethinkChurch.org is the Find-A-Church feature, which allows visitors to search for a local United Methodist congregation and to view that congregation's self-created profile.
-Find-A-Church profiles can be updated at any time by church leaders, and allow churches to feature local church program information, calendars, contact information and more.
-Coming soon, churches will have the capability of uploading photos and videos to their church profiles.
+Find-A-Church profiles can be updated at any time by church leaders, and allow churches to feature local church program information, events, contact information and more.
+Update your church's profile now.

 The primary audience for the campaign is seekers - those who are either outside a faith community or dissatisfied with their current one, and are looking for a different spiritual experience.